isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 **Please note:** Work is underway to rework our cohort creation page to better display images associated with samples.

+**New Features**

+Workbooks

+- Edit plot settings feature provides the ability to plot by either cases or samples barcode count for a bar chart, histogram, scatter plot, violin plot, and cubby hole plot analyses.

 *April 25, 2019*

 `v3.18 <https://github.com/isb-cgc/ISB-CGC-WebApp/releases/tag/3.18>`_